blockhead123/better-scrollorama/README.md

     + returns : tweenmax object

-* 'onSceneActive' : executed when there is a scene active. (not implemented yet)
+* 'onSceneActive' : executed when there is a scene active.

     Parameters :
     + object : current box object